What is a change order? and can I avoid them?

 How to Avoid Unexpected Costs

-Hire the Right Team – Work with experienced designers, architects, and contractors who can anticipate potential issues before work begins.
+Hire the Right Team – Work with experienced designers, architects, and contractors who can anticipate potential issues before work begins instead of piecing together multiple contractors without coordination.

 Have a Complete Set of Plans – Avoid bidding on rough plans.
 The more detailed the plan, the fewer surprises later.